 Hey!
 Guess what?
 I am now a member of the Etchall Design Team!

-I am so excited about this partnership.
-Plus, this means that you can expect lots more fun glass etching projects!
+I'm so excited about this partnership, which means you can expect lots more fun glass etching projects.

-For starters, these summer-themed drinking glasses are just adorable.
-Make them for a summer-themed party, or just because they're cute.
-We don't always need a reason to get crafty! 😄
+For starters, check out these adorable summer-themed drinking glasses—perfect for a party or just because they're cute.

 - Etchall Etching Creme